kbenoit/kbenoit-jekyll-site/_cv/qualifications.md

 ### Academic Positions

-London School of Economics and Political Science, Methodology Institute.
-Professor and Head of the Department of Methodology Institute, 2011-2013; 2015-.
+London School of Economics and Political Science, Department of Methodology.
+Professor of Quantitative Social Research Methods, Head of Department of Methodology, 2011--present.
+Director, Social and Economic Data Science Unit, 2016--present.

 Trinity College, University of Dublin, Department of Political Science.
 Professor of Quantitative Social Sciences, 2007-2010; Associate Professor, 2005-2007; Fellow, 2003-2010; Lecturer, 1998-2005.